Zolgensma® continues to set new pricing precedents for gene therapies in Europe and Japan

 The new gene therapy Zolgensma® recently received the highest ever reimbursement price in Japan and the conditional EMA approval is paving the way for launch in Europe, with early access performance-based contracts agreed in Germany and a joint HTA assessment planned for Belgium, Ireland and the Netherlands.

-by Matthias Reichert, PhD - Senior Analyst at RJW & partners
+Post by Matthias Reichert, Senior Analyst

 Setting new precedents

 Gene therapies typically promise a one-off treatment approach with potentially long-term therapeutic benefit.
 Zolgensma® (onasemnogene abeparvovec) is the most recent example - a gene therapy for the treatment of spinal muscular atrophy (SMA), a rare and devastating condition in infants causing motor neuron defects leading to severe difficulties with breathing, speaking and walking, which ultimately results in death by the age of 2 years in 90% of cases.
 Zolgensma® promises to halt disease progression by delivering a functional copy of the SMN1 gene, which is defective in these patients.

 Historically, gene therapies have faced a rocky road with decision-makers due to intrinsic challenges in determining cost-benefit aspects and designing feasible reimbursement mechanisms.
 Despite these obstacles, Zolgensma® is now the most expensive drug on the US market with a list price of $2.12 million1, representing a trend that seemingly continues with its expansion to Europe and Japan.

 In Japan, the Central Social Insurance Medical Council (Chuikyo) approved the addition of Zolgensma® to the National Health Insurance (NHI) reimbursement list.